keyagarg/Occultation_Script_Generation_Python/README.md

 # Notes
 - Need to update c11 and hubble24 with appropriate event selection conditions
-- Need to handle date change errors from SharpCap
+- Need to handle UTC date change errors from SharpCap